ploomber/ploomber/doc/api/cli.rst

 Assume yellow tasks are outdated and green tasks are up-to-date.

-Executed tasks are shown in blue and skipped tasks are shown in white.
+Executed tasks are shown in blue and skipped tasks are shown in white in diagrams below.

 Build pipeline
 **************

-Execute your pipeline end-to-end and speed it up by skipping tasks whose source code has not changed.

 .. code-block:: console

     ploomber build

+Execute your pipeline end-to-end and speed it up by skipping tasks whose source code has not changed.

 .. raw:: html